 The credible failure scenarios are then used to create a TSF consequence classification, as defined by the Tailings Standard.
 The TSF consequence classification is based on downstream conditions and potential impacts of CFMs, including incremental losses to Population at Risk, potential loss of life, environmental impacts, health / social / cultural impacts, and infrastructure and economic impacts.

-Freeport-McMoRan integrates our value of safety into our tailings programs by taking a conservative approach to consequence classification (see diagram below for additional detail).
+FCX integrates our value of safety into our tailings programs by taking a conservative approach to consequence classification (see diagram below for additional detail).
 Our definitions for consequence classification align with the Tailings Standard except as outlined below:

 - If there is one or more permanent Population at Risk – including the public, employees, or contractors – the CFM is classified as Extreme.
 In contrast, the Tailings Standard considers Population at Risk greater than 1,000 people to be classified as Extreme.